 How Much Does Window Installation Cost In La Grange?

-Window installation and replacement costs depend on several factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
-On average, La Grange homeowners should expect to spend roughly $280 per window*.
+The cost of window installation or replacement varies based on a number of factors, including the materials you choose, the number and size of the windows, and how difficult your windows are to access or install.
+On average, La Grange homeowners should expect to spend around $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows